 It’s good to see that this is a crowdsourcing platform that pays in “real money” – rather than via a mysterious points system!

 Nothing’s perfect in this world, unfortunately, and Clickworker’s not without its issues.

-If you happen to sign up from the right country at the right time and find the UHRS assessments immediately available, you’ve unlocked an immediate stream of reliable and reasonably well-paid microwork.
+If you happen to sign up from the right country at the right time AND find the UHRS assessments immediately available, you’ve unlocked an immediate stream of reliable and reasonably well-paid microwork.

-But if you’re less fortunate, you could find yourself logging in every other day and only finding enough work to add a few pennies to your balance here and there.
+However, that’s not to say the work won’t dry up at some point.
+As such, you can’t really make Clickworker something you rely on to pay the bills.
 The best strategy to increase your chance of success is to check Clickworker regularly and be ready to dive on top of new jobs and assessments as soon as they appear.

 Finally, some tasks may not “sit well” with all users in terms of adult content or revealing personal information.

 Clickworker Referral Scheme

 As a signed up member of Clickworker, you can refer friends to the platform.
 You receive a 5 Euro payout for anybody who signs up once they’ve earned 10 Euros.

 While this is a good way to earn few extra bucks, you need to refer people who are going to stick with it.
 Your friends need to do enough work to earn some money before you will see any yourself!